Skip to main content

 CRO / Plan AdministratorClaudia Z. Springer (Novo Advisors, LLC)

-Claims AgentStretto, Inc.
+Claims AgentStretto, Inc

 Company Background and Funding History

-Creativemass Enterprises Pty Ltd launched in Australia in June 2017 with WealthConnect™, a Salesforce-integrated wealth management platform designed for financial advisors, brokers, and asset managers.
+Creativemass Enterprises Pty Ltd launched in Australia in June 2017 with WealthConnect, a Salesforce-integrated wealth management platform designed for financial advisors, brokers, and asset managers.
 The platform was positioned as the first investment and compliance solution built solely on Salesforce, integrating CRM capabilities with portfolio management, transaction processing, and regulatory compliance tools.
-Crunchbase documented the company as headquartered in Melbourne, providing client management, workflow automation, and integration tools for financial advisors.
-According to CB Insights, the platform offered cloud-based AI-driven back-office solutions including a Financial Planning Wizard and customer engagement tools.
-The product lineup eventually encompassed three offerings: WealthConnect™ as the core wealth management platform, InvestorConnect for investor engagement, and WealthConnect.com for digital client-facing solutions.
-The company established six offices across three countries—the United States, Australia, and the United Kingdom.
+The company was headquartered in Melbourne, providing client management, workflow automation, and integration tools for financial advisors.
+The platform offered cloud-based AI-driven back-office solutions including a Financial Planning Wizard and customer engagement tools.
+The product lineup encompassed three offerings: WealthConnect as the core wealth management platform, InvestorConnect for investor engagement, and WealthConnect.com for digital client-facing solutions.
+The company established six offices across three countries — the United States, Australia, and the United Kingdom.

 The Fintech Funding Contraction and Path to Distress